 Filecoin token $FIL is the platform’s native virtual currency which is used to reward miners.
 Note that Filecoin mainnet has not launched yet and FIL tokens are not in circulation.
 However, as will be seen below a few exchanges are already trading FIL on an IOU basis.
 This means that users will only receive FIL tokens in the future.
 However, this has not deterred enthusiasts, with FIL having more than USD$100 million in trading volume every 24 hours and prices seemingly on an upward trajectory.

-Filecoin Mainnet Postponed Again
+Filecoin Mainnet Launch

 Protocol Labs spearheaded the project’s ICO in 2017.
 Backed by top names in venture capital like Sequoia and Andreessen Horowitz, $200 million was raised.

 The ICO was followed by testnet postponement until 2019.
 Protocol Labs initially promised the mainnet launch in the first quarter of 2020.
-However, the latest roadmap from the team says that it will be in mid-to-late September 2020.

 How Filecoin works